Army War College, Mhow

 The Army War College, Mhow (AWC) is a defence service training and research institution of the Indian Army located in Mhow, Madhya Pradesh.
-It is a premier training institute of warfare and carries out research in tactics, logistics, contemporary military studies and improvement in military doctrine.
-The college trains about 2500-3000 officers of the Indian Armed Forces, as well as paramilitary forces each year.
+It conducts research in tactics, logistics, contemporary military studies and military doctrine.
+The college trains about 2,500–3,000 officers of the Indian Armed Forces and paramilitary forces each year.

 History

-The college was originally established as the College of Combat at Mhow on 1 April 1971 following the merger of the Senior Officers' and Tactical Wings of the Infantry School, Mhow.
-Once the Higher Command Course was also started at the College, it was decided to separate the College of Combat from the Infantry School.
-The foundation stone of the new college campus was laid on 6 January 1983 by the then Chief of Army Staff, General K. V. Krishna Rao.
-The institution continued to function from the campus of Infantry School till the college moved into its new abode in August 1988.
-On 1 January 2003, the college was renamed as the Army War College, Mhow.
+The college was originally the College of Combat at Mhow on 1 April 1971 following the merger of the Senior Officers' and Tactical Wings of the Infantry School, Mhow.

+The Junior Command Course was also started at the College.
+Later they separated the College of Combat from the Infantry School.

+The foundation stone of the new college campus was laid on 6 January 1983 by the then Chief of the Army Staff, General K. V. Krishna Rao.
+The institution remained on the campus of Infantry School until the college moved in August 1988.
+On 1 January 2003, the college was renamed Army War College, Mhow.
-The college is led by the Commandant, a three-star officer from the Indian Army.
-The present Commandant is Lieutenant General DP Pandey UYSM, AVSM, VSM.

 Training

-A.W.C. develops doctrines and trains Army personnel for operations in existing environments to which the Indian Army forces are typically deployed, keeping in mind the modern technology and systems they encounter.
-A.W.C. aims to train forces for synchronised operation with other services of the armed forces.
+AWC develops doctrines and trains Army personnel for operations in environments to which the Indian Army forces are typically deployed.
+AWC aims to train forces for synchronised operation with other services of the armed forces.

 It develops and validates new operational and logistic concepts through conceptual studies, war games, discussions and seminars.